-- Teachers will invite students to join the classroom via Google Meet link or a Classroom Code. - Teachers will invite parents to track and monitor their child's progress in Google Classroom.
+- Teachers will invite parents to track and monitor their child's progress in Google Classroom.
 Parents will need to provide their child's teacher with their current email address. - Classroom assignments/quiz/assessments will be post on Google Classroom with appropriate due dates.
-Assignments will be posted on Google Classroom: - Daily by 8:45 a.m. - Weekly on Mondays by 8:45 a.m. - My Virtual Office Hours are 3:05pm 3:45pm.
-During this time: - Students can "pop" online, ask a quick question and go back to their assignment. - Conduct one-on-one student conference. - Small group of students can participate in the same office hour conversation. - Parents can schedule to meet privately with the teacher.
+Assignments will be posted on Google Classroom: - Virtual office hours can be arranged by appointment with the teacher.